 Under the Affordable Care Act, nearly all health plans have to provide certain preventive care to their members at no cost.
 You likely won't have to pay a copay, coinsurance, or even a deductible to get these exams when they're used to help find conditions or diseases early, before you have symptoms.

 - A cholesterol test lets you know your cholesterol levels.
 People with abnormal cholesterol and high triglycerides (a type of fat in your blood) have a greater risk of having type 2 diabetes.
-If your levels are not in healthy ranges, improving them may help lower your risk of type 2 diabetes --as well as heart disease.
+If your levels are not in healthy ranges, improving them may help lower your risk of type 2 diabetes and heart disease.

 - A blood pressure check lets you know if your blood pressure is in a healthy range.
 High blood pressure is another sign that you have a greater chance of developing type 2 diabetes.
 Following a treatment plan to lower high blood pressure can lower your risk of heart disease.